Contact Us Today (424) 372-3112

 • duration requirement of at least three months or more

 What is substantial sexual conduct?
 It means oral copulation or masturbation of the minor or perpetrator, penetration of the minor's vagina or rectum with the defendant's penis, or using a foreign object.
 “Oral copulation” is contact between somebody's mouth on someone else's sexual organ or anus.
-Actual penetration of an imitate part is not required.
+Actual penetration of an intimate part is not required.

 Legal Definition of a Penal Code 288.5

 What is lewd and lascivious conduct?
 It means the willful touching of a minor with the intent of sexual arousal of the child or defendant.
-To be convicted, it's not required to have contact with the child's bare skin or their private parts, rather any of the following:
+To be convicted, it's not required to have contact with the child's bare skin or their private parts, but rather any of the following:

 • touching any part of the child's body,

-• clothes the child is wearing, or
+• the clothes the child is wearing, or

 • causing a minor to touch their own body or another person,